The Common Program of the People's Republic of China 1949-1954

 Death sentenced: from Feb to Dec 1951

 Those accusation meetings and executions take place at a public place, following a more or less strict script.
 The accusers are fully coached to gain the sympathy of the audience and condemnation of the accused.
-Wen (2015) gives an example: "More than six million people, 58.66 % of the rural population of South Jiangsu, participated in mass accusation meetings, 151,412 people standing on the accusation stage and telling their own experience of being abused by counterrevolutionaries "
+For example, more than six million people, 58.66 % of the rural population of South Jiangsu, participated in mass accusation meetings, 151,412 people standing on the accusation stage and telling their own experience of being abused by counterrevolutionaries.

-April 2, 1951, Mao Zedong once again instructs who are to persecuted.
+April 2, 1951, Mao Zedong once again instructed who were to persecuted.
 "We cannot include petty thieves, drug addicts, common landlords, ordinary Kuomintang members and members of the [ Sanmin Zhuyi Youth] League, and common officers in the Kuomintang army.
 Death sentences must be for those who have committed serious crimes only."

-At the end of April, he sets quotas "For example, Peking has a population of two million.
+At the end of April, he introduced quotas "For example, Peking has a population of two million.
 Ten thousand people have been or will be arrested.
 Seven hundred have been killed, and another 700 should still be killed, altogether around 1,400, and that is enough."
-Figure 7.5 shows the statistics of Mianyang District in Sichuan, it displays the executions carried out and the planned executions.
+Figure 7.6 shows the statistics of Mianyang District in Sichuan, it displays the executions carried out and the planned executions.

 Source: Zuo 2020).
 Page 63